Pink (singer): 2003–2007: Try This and I'm Not Dead

-Pink collaborated with several other artists in 2006 and 2007, when she opened for Justin Timberlake on the American leg of his FutureSex/LoveShow Tour.
+Pink collaborated with several other artists in 2006 and 2007 when she opened for Justin Timberlake on the American leg of his FutureSex/LoveShow Tour.
 She sang on the Indigo Girls album Despite Our Differences.
 She was featured on India.Arie's song "I Am Not My Hair" from the Lifetime Television film Why I Wore Lipstick to My Mastectomy.
 She wrote a song, "I Will", for Natalia's third album, Everything and More.
 "Outside of You", another song she co-wrote, was recorded by dance-pop singer Hilary Duff and released on her 2007 album Dignity.
-Pink recorded a song with Annie Lennox and twenty-two other female acts for Lennox's fourth solo studio album, Songs of Mass Destruction; titled "Sing", it was written as an anthem for HIV/AIDS, according to Lennox's website.
+Pink recorded a song with Annie Lennox and twenty-two other female acts for Lennox's fourth solo studio album, Songs of Mass Destruction; titled "Sing"; it was written as an anthem for HIV/AIDS, according to Lennox's website.
 In December 2007, a special edition Pink Box, which comprises her second to fourth albums and the DVD Live in Europe, was released in Australia.
-It reached the top twenty on the albums chart and was certified Gold, selling over 35,000 units.
+It reached the Top 20 on the albums chart and was certified Gold, selling more than 35,000 units.